ViciousDoormat/Shortcut-Fusion-Extension/README.md

 and my setup being more powerful than the one that was used by the paper.
 It can also have to do with the benchmarking tool I used, namely Criterion, as I have no clue what tool the paper used.

-## Discussion of my MultiTree results:
+## Discussion of my MultiTree results
 I have run the results using Windows 11 on an AMD Ryzen 9 7900X 12-Core Processor of 4.7 GHz, with a 32GB RAM and a 64MB L3 cache.
 I used GHC version 9.4.8.
 The single function results are very similar to the single function results belonging to my replicated results.
 An interesting observation is that the Church-encoded small pipelines often perform closely to and sometimes better than the normal variants and CoChurch-encoded variants.